 Don’t Tip Your Hand

-When you’re buying a car, budget for legitimate charges such as sales tax, title and registration fees, as well as delivery fees that the dealership pays to get the car delivered from the manufacturer.
-What you shouldn’t budget for and should always question, however, are the hundreds of dollars dealers often try to add on for things such as documentation processing or conveyance fees and advertising fees.
+There are hundreds of dollars dealers often try to add on for things such as documentation processing or conveyance fees and advertising fees.
 They also might try to tack on dealer prep or predelivery inspection fees, loan payment fees and market adjustment fees.

 Contest All Nonessential Charges

-You’re never going to win a negotiation involving sales tax or any of the other essential fees, but you should contest every other previously mentioned fee or charge that isn’t mandatory.
+You should contest every previously mentioned fee or charge that isn’t mandatory.
 If the dealership won’t waive them, you can ask for a reduction or for something of value in return, such as accessories or extras you otherwise wouldn’t buy.

 A common and often illegal scam is for a dealer to sell a car, let the buyer drive it home and fall in love with it, and then call a day or two later to report that there’s been a “problem” with the loan, lender or the buyer’s credit.
 Then comes the money grab.
 The dealer reports that the buyer needs to pay a larger down payment, refinance at a higher rate or bring back the car.
 It’s called the yo-yo scam, and it tends to target buyers with iffy credit who believe — perhaps correctly — that they don’t have good options.

 Start Now: 20 Ways To Save Money Fast